JonathanGawrych/up-to-speed/README.md

 jshint - JavaScript Code Quality Tool

 *(apm install (Atom Packages))*
-atom-color-highlight
+atom-color-highlight - Highlights color in files
-atom-jshint
+atom-jshint - Validates your JS against JSHint as you type.
+The original and most used
-autocomplete-paths
+autocomplete-paths - Adds path autocompletion to autocomplete+
-autocomplete-plus
+autocomplete-plus - Display possible completions in the editor while typing
-color-picker
+color-picker - A Color Picker for the Atom Editor.
+Right click a color and select color picker to open it
-editorconfig
+editorconfig - Helps developers maintain consistent coding styles between different editors
-enhanced-package-list
+enhanced-package-list - Adds an icon to bundled packages and fades out disabled packages in the settings view
-file-icons
+file-icons - Assign file extension icons and colours for improved visual grepping
-git-difftool
+git-difftool - Opens the current project in the diff tool you have configured in your .gitconfig
-minimap
+minimap - A preview of the full source code
-minimap-color-highlight
+minimap-color-highlight - A minimap binding for the atom-color-highlight package
-minimap-find-and-replace
+minimap-find-and-replace - A minimap bindings for the find and replace package
-minimap-git-diff
+minimap-git-diff - A minimap binding for the git diff package
-minimap-highlight-selected
+minimap-highlight-selected - A minimap binding for the highlight-selected package
-minimap-selection
+minimap-selection - Display the buffer's selections on the minimap
-monokai
+monokai - A monokai syntax theme for Atom
-project-palette-finder
+project-palette-finder - Finds and archive colors defined in a project's less/sass/stylus files
-sublime-tabs
+sublime-tabs - Sublime-style tabs
-tabs-to-spaces
+tabs-to-spaces - Provides the ability to convert between leading tabs and spaces in a document

 *(other sources)*
 bash-git-prompt - Informative git prompt for bash